OpenGeoVis/PVGeo/README.md

 Stay tuned, this project is in its early stages of development so only a handful of the plugins are tested and published here.
 Also be sure to check out the [wiki page](https://github.com/banesullivan/ParaViewGeophysics/wiki) for detailed documentation on the filters and general use of this repository. *Currently being developed and proofed.*

-## How To Use Plugins in this Repository
+## How To Use the Plugins in this Repository

 To clone and run this application, you'll need [Git](https://git-scm.com), [Python](https://www.python.org/downloads/), and [ParaView](https://www.paraview.org/download/) installed on your computer.
 From your command line: